-We have been married for 31 years, have 2 young adult children, our son and his wife just had their first child, a beautiful girl, named Adley Lauren born on May 12.
-2017 our first grandchild.
+We have been married for 32 years, have 2 young adult children, and one amazing granddaughter, Adley Lauren Stubbs, that will be 2 years old in May. our first grandchild.
 We have owned, dogs, for the past 30 years.
 We live in a country subdivision, near Lafayette, Louisiana.
 We are members of a local hunting club 2 miles from our home with over 1,000 acres where we take our dogs regularly to run, chase wildlife and follow us on 4 wheelers.

 Our love for African dogs started 26 years ago when we bought our first "Basenji", Benji.
 We owned basenjis for 23 years, our last 2 basenjis had imported stock from the Congo in their bloodlines